askkaz/docs/develop/channel-development/scenegraph-ui.md

 end Sub
 ```

-This is done to make sure that the task node is done running before assigning the content.
+This is done to make sure that the task node is finished before the content is assigned.

+## 6. Update overhang banner

-As a final step, we set an observer that changes the info of our overhang when we focus on a new item inside our `RowList`.
+As a final step, we set an observer that changes the info in the overhang when the focus moves onto a new item in the `RowList`.

 ```brightscript
 m.RowList.observeField("rowItemFocused", "changeContent")
 ```

-This observer calls the function `changeContent()` whenever a new item is focused in our `RowList`.
+This observer calls the function `changeContent()` whenever a new item is focused in the `RowList`.

 ```brightscript
 Sub changeContent() 'Changes info to be displayed on the overhang